Veslyquix/SRR_FEGBA/Readme.md

 // fe16

-Byleth_M portrait by Sterling_Glovner
+Byleth_M portrait by emkat, Eden
-Byleth_F portrait by Glaciemnox
+Byleth_F portrait by emkat, Eden
 Edelgard portrait by Redbean
-Dimitri portrait by Melia
+Dimitri portrait by emkat, Eden
-Claude portrait by Melia, CranJam
+Claude portrait by emkat, Eden
 Hubert portrait by Raymond
 Ferdinand portrait by MeatOfJustice
 Linhardt portrait by HyperGammaSpaces
-Caspar portrait by Glaciemnox
+Caspar portrait by emkat, Eden
-Bernadetta portrait by Garytop
+Bernadetta portrait by emkat, Eden
-Dorothea portrait by Glaciemnox
+Dorothea portrait by emkat, Eden
-Petra portrait by Glaciemnox
+Petra portrait by emkat, Eden
-Dedue portrait by Glaciemnox
+Dedue portrait by emkat, Eden
 Felix portrait by Melia, Renoud
-Ashe portrait by Glaciemnox
+Ashe portrait by emkat, Eden
 Sylvain portrait by CavalryUnits
 Mercedes portrait by Blade
-Annette portrait by Yasako
+Annette portrait by emkat, Eden
 Ingrid portrait by AtelierLabs
 Lorenz (FE16) portrait by Tobiki
 Raphael portrait by Stitch